shengwu/elevator/README.md

 # 2022 version

-Printing the compiled version that can be pasted into http://play.elevatorsaga.com/
+Copies the compiled-to-JS version to your clipboard:

 ```
 yarn make